Drawing to the Screen

 self.window.bind("<Down>", self.scrolldown)

 Here, self.scrolldown is an event handler, a function that Tk will call whenever the down arrow key is pressed.scrolldown is passed an event object as an argument by Tk, but since scrolling down doesn’t require any information about the key press besides the fact that it happened, scrolldown ignores that event object.
-All it needs to do is increment y and re-draw the canvas:
+All it needs to do is increment scroll and redraw the canvas:

 SCROLL_STEP = 100